-A know-how and an expertise in cultural engineering to meet the needs of others: GFM "Extramural".
+A know-how and an expertise in cultural engineering to meet the needs of others: GFM "Exhibitions Touring".

-The GFM "Extramural" is not only a strategy of cultural development for the future, it is a reality.
+The GFM "Exhibitions Touring" is not only a strategy of cultural development for the future, it is a reality.

 After these necessary years to sit our legitimacy, the management of the cultural Events is internationaly noticed as a cultural window of the Principality of Monaco, thanks to the touring of the exhibition Grace Kelly organized since 2007 (Paris, London, Moscow, Rome, São-Paulo, Toronto, Bendigo, Astana, Het Loo, Baku) which adds up more than 1 million visitors.

 One of the strengths of our signature is a know-how bound to the factual culture of the company GFM and to the expertise of a young, reactive and creative team which understands the specificities of an exhibition subject and who is capable of offering one "to tailor made " basing on two requirements: an undeniable scientific value and a rigorous quality in the implementation of the event.

 2015, In Japan, the GFM signs in coproduction with NHK promotions the exhibition of 2008 " Queens of Egypt " which respectively presents to the National Museum of Tokyo (from July 7th till September 23rd) and to the National Museum of Osaka (from October 10th till December 20th, 2015).
 Other subjects are in the course of reflection as welle as the forward-looking study of institutional places capable of welcoming our cultural productions …